gcrtnst/sw-luadocs-helper/docs/en/usage-recognize.md

 After working with the `recognize` subcommand, the next step is to automatically correct errors with the `extract` subcommand, see [usage-extract.md](usage-extract.md).

-If you get an exception `pytesseract.pytesseract.TesseractNotFoundError` at runtime, please follow the steps below.
+If you get an exception `pytesseract.pytesseract.TesseractNotFoundError`, please follow the steps below.
 - If you have not yet installed Tesseract, follow the instructions in [README.md](README.md#Installation).
 - If you have already installed Tesseract and still get the above exception, manually specify the location of `tesseract.exe` with the `--tesseract-exe` argument.